 Firstly, in the UK, the ratio of people of working age to people over 65 could fall from 3.7 to 1 in 1999 to 2.1 to 1 in 2040.
 (BBC) This suggests a very big increase in the dependency ratio and is consequently a cause for concern because with current spending pension commitments, it will place a higher burden on the shrinking working population.

 However, others argue it is a mistake to base calculations solely on a fixed retirement age of 65.
 If life expectancy increases dramatically, you would expect a sensible policy is to allow some increase in the retirement age, e.g. keeping the same % of your working life for retirement.
-The UK government has already made tentative steps to raise the retirement age and increase private sector pensions.
-These policies will make an ageing population more manageable and so it could be something we can celebrate rather than fear.
+The UK government has already made tentative steps to raise the retirement age and increase the role of private sector pensions.
+These policies will make an ageing population more manageable.

 - Increase in the dependency ratio.
 If the retirement age remains fixed, and the life expectancy increases, there will be relatively more people claiming pension benefits and less people working and paying income taxes.
 The fear is that it will require high tax rates on the current, shrinking workforce.